marjanov802/Travel-Planner/diary.md

 23/10/2024 - Completed month selector with all fucntions working to loading different datasets based on the months.
 Next step is to focus on the filters which will load other datasets , and how to implement them by passing the months through the function as well.

+27/10/2024 - Attemping to gather all datapoints needed for all of the different filters however some do not exist causing the issue of missing datapoints which i must create based on real data gathered by nations or companies that measure geographical data.